AklimaRimi/Reptile-Museum/readme.md

   ![](https://github.com/AklimaRimi/Reptile-Museum/blob/main/output_images/back.png)

    * The `background image` of this website is generated using `Stable Diffusion`.
-An AI that generates unseen images using "promt" The promte is:  <h3>night view green Amazon deep forest with reptile anime , realistic,Cartoon, mdjrny-v4 style, HQ</h3>.
+An AI that generates unseen images using "promt" The promte is:  <h3>night view green Amazon deep forest with reptile anime , realistic,Cartoon, mdjrny-v4 style, HQ</h3>
    * Here, I also used `Google Text To Speech` AI for kids who cannot read but have a curious mind and want to know about `Reptile`.
 Audio generates in `Real Time`

 # Problem That I've faced and How did I Overcome
    Of course, I've faced so many obstacles to building this website.<br><br>First of all, set up the `Dataloader`.
 There are a few resources that I found for `Multi-Target` Image classifier.
-I've experimented in a lot of ways and finally `MultiCategoryBlock()` with the parameter `add_na = True`, this is for `Multi-Target` classification, but I believe this will also work for regression.<bt>Secondly, I messed up to choose the right metric(s), finally I used `accuracy_multi`.
+I've experimented in a lot of ways and finally `MultiCategoryBlock()` with the parameter `add_na = True`, this is for `Multi-Target` classification, but I believe this will also work for regression.<br>Secondly, I messed up to choose the right metric(s), finally I used `accuracy_multi`.
 This metric works not only well for `multi-label` classification but also  `Multi-Target` classification.
 I also used `F1_score` and `Precision` for a better understanding of my model.

  # Conclusion